wfordh/d3hoops/README.md

   - Add GH action to run it everyday?
 - Find way to make a teams table in the db
 - Decouple db write code so it doesn't live inside another function
+- Add player IDs
+- Seems like not enough players for all the teams in the test DBs